George Bellas Greenough: Geology

 In 1843, he started to prepare a geological map of British India.
-In 1852 he produced a series of maps of Hindustan, mainly hydrographical, defining all the important elements of the ten water basins of the Indian Peninsula (for the Asiatic Society), and in 1854 a large-scale geological map of the whole of British India, published as a 'General Sketch of the Physical and Geological Features of British India.
+This was possibly inspired by Roderich Murchison's presidential address in which he lamented the lack of a geological map of India.
+In 1852 Greenough produced a series of maps of Hindustan, mainly hydrographical, defining all the important elements of the ten water basins of the Indian Peninsula (for the Asiatic Society), and in 1854 a large-scale geological map of the whole of British India, published as a 'General Sketch of the Physical and Geological Features of British India.
 Greenough never visited India but much as he had done for his earlier maps of England and Wales, he compiled his map from scraps of information gathered from many observations of officers in the East India Company who were provided forms to submit.
 He was assisted in this effort by Colonel William Henry Sykes of the East India Company and sixty copies of the map were purchased by the company for distribution.
 One of Greenough's key strengths was his assiduous ability to collect and collate information for his empirical cause.
 However, this 'remote' method of map construction resulted in 53 errors on his India map, some topographical as well as geological and palaeontological, that were listed by a committee led by Thomas Oldham, Director of the Geological Survey of India, in 1856.
 Nevertheless, Greenough's geological map of India was a pioneering effort.

 Greenough was an active supporter of many important learned scientific societies existing in the first half of the nineteenth century.
 In 1831 he was one of the prime movers in establishing the British Association for the Advancement of Science (now the British Science Association).
 He helped found the Geographical Society of London in 1830 (later to become the Royal Geographical Society), being elected to its first council and serving as president from 1839 to 1841.
 Greenough was an early advocate for physical geography and the accurate delineation of physical features thereby "endeavouring to give a more scientific character to the proceedings of the Royal Geographical Society".